-If you are an employee and you receive wages subject to graduated withholding, you will be required to fill out a Form W-4.
-Non-resident aliens should use the following instructions instead of the instructions on the Form W-4.

-Because of the restrictions on a nonresident alien's filing status, the limited number of personal exemptions a nonresident alien is allowed, and because a nonresident alien cannot claim the standard deduction, you should fill out Form W-4 following these instructions.
+Nonresident aliens should fill out Form W-4 using the following instructions instead of the instructions on the Form W-4.
+This is because of the restrictions on a nonresident alien's filing status, the limited number of personal exemptions a nonresident alien is allowed, and because a nonresident alien cannot claim the standard deduction.

-- Check only "Single" marital status on line 3 (regardless of your actual marital status). - Claim only one allowance on line 5, unless you are a resident of Canada, Mexico, Japan, or South Korea, or a U.S. national. - 3) Request that your employer withhold an additional amount of \$7.60 per week on line 6.
-If your wages are paid based on a 2-week pay period, the additional amount will be \$15.30.
-For other payroll periods, ask your employer for the amount to enter. - Do not claim "Exempt" withholding status on line 7.
+- 1. Check only "Single" marital status on line 3 (regardless of your actual marital status). - Claim only one allowance on line 5, unless you are a resident of Canada, Mexico, or the Republic of Korea (South Korea), or a U.S. national. - Write "Nonresident Alien" or "NRA" on the dotted line on line 6.
+You can request additional withholding on line 6 at your option. - 4.
+Do not claim "Exempt" withholding status on line 7.